 Questions about portfolios can be directed to Associate Professor of Studio Art, Todd Arsenault.

-Questions about scheduling a visit, or general questions about the department can be addressed to the Art & Art History Michele Karper.
+Questions about scheduling a visit, or general questions about the department can be addressed to Michele Karper in the Art & Art History office.
 Please read the information below regarding Dickinson College Tours and specific tours for the Art & Art History Department.

 The standard campus tour given by the Admissions Office does not include art & art history facilities located inside Weiss Center for the Arts, The Goodyear Building, and The Goodyear Gallery.
 We highly recommend you take the opportunity to visit these facilities during your stay.
 The Weiss Center is open during the day.
 Please feel free to tour the classrooms/studios on the third floor.

 The Goodyear Building includes individual student and faculty studios, sculpture and ceramic facilities, a drawing and painting classroom, digital lab, photo production area, post-baccalaureate assistant studio, project space, and The Goodyear Gallery.
 Please stop by and walk around if the door is unlocked, however, due to security, the building is usually locked when classes are not in session.
 Please contact the Michele Karper to set up an appointment in order to assure definite access to the building.
 Michele will arrange for a personal tour of our facilities.